remy/remysharp.com/public/blog/auto-populating-select-boxes-using-jquery-ajax.md

 <h2>Where to take it next</h2>

-<p>So thatâ€™s the primer.
+<p>So that's the primer.
 Next steps: upgrade, integrate, extend and stylise.
 Below is an example of the category selection when submitting an item for sale on Ebay.</p>

 <p><img title="" alt="Ebay Category Selection" src="http://remysharp.com/wp-content/uploads/2007/01/ebay_categories.gif"/></p>